USA Green Card Process Explained: Who Qualifies and How to Apply

 Tips to Improve Your Green Card Application

-Several things can make the process smoother and improve your chances of approval:
+Several things can make the process smoother and improve your chances of approval: The USA green card process works when you follow it consistently.

 1. Gather all documents before filing and make sure everything is translated into English